All Products

 Validation set sample 1

-The video begins showing a young child standing in front of a cityscape... (environment description omitted)...then the s86b5p money rain effect begins, countless huge-sized US dollar bills (beige background/dark green pattern) pour down like a torrential rain, densely hitting and surrounding him.
+The video begins showing a young child in front of a cityscape... (environment description omitted)...then the s86b5p money rain effect begins, countless huge-sized US dollar bills (beige background/dark green patterns) pour down like a torrential rain, densely hitting and surrounding him.
 The bills continue to fall while the camera slowly zooms in, he stretches his arms upward, neck slightly tilted back, expression surprised, completely immersed in this wild money rain.

 Generate prompts with AI assistance